 - Get tested.

 - If you have symptoms of COVID-19, get tested as soon as possible, even if you are vaccinated.
-If you are exposed to a COVID-19 case, get tested 3-5 days after the exposure.
+If you are exposed to a COVID-19 case, get tested 3-5 days after the exposure if you are unvaccinated, and 5-7 days after the exposure if you are vaccinated.
 Please see locations where you can get tested in Jeffco.

 - Symptoms may appear 2-14 days after exposure to the virus, and testing is the most accurate when symptoms are present.
 Symptoms include:

 - Keep your distance.